An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Abstract

 \section{Abstract}

 The proximal bundle method (PBM) is a fundamental and computationally effective algorithm for solving optimization problems with nonsmooth components.
 In this paper, we conduct a theoretical investigation of a modified proximal bundle method, which we call the Modified Proximal Bundle with Fixed Absolute Accuracy (MPB-FA).
-MPB-FA modifies PBM in two key aspects.
-Firstly, the \emph{null-step test} of MPB-FA is based on an absolute accuracy criterion, and the accuracy is fixed over iterations, while the standard PBM uses a relative accuracy in the null-step test, which changes with iterations.
-Secondly, the proximal parameter in MPB-FA is also fixed over iterations, while it is permitted to change in the standard PBM.
-These modifications allow us to interpret a sequence of \textit{null steps} of MPB-FA as a Frank-Wolfe algorithm on the Moreau envelope of the dual problem.
-In light of this correspondence, we first extend the linear convergence of Kelley's method on convex piecewise linear functions from the positive homogeneous to the general case.
-Building on this result, we propose a novel complexity analysis of MPB-FA and derive an $\cO(\epsilon^{-4/5})$ iteration complexity, improving upon the best known $\cO(\epsilon^{-2})$ guarantee on a related variant of PBM.
-It is worth-noting that the best known complexity bound for the classic PBM is $\cO(\epsilon^{-3})$.
-Our approach also reveals new insights on bundle management.
+MPB-FA modifies the \textit{serious-step test} of the PBM \textit{serious-step test}.
+In MPB-FA, it is based on an absolute accuracy criterion, and the accuracy is fixed over iterations, while the standard PBM uses a relative accuracy in the serious-step test, which changes with iterations.
+Also, similarly to multiple PBM analyses, the proximal parameter in MPB-FA is also fixed over iterations, while it is permitted to change in the standard PBM.
+These modifications allow us to {build the first link between} a proximal bundle method {and} a Frank-Wolfe algorithm on the Moreau envelope of the dual problem.
+In light of this correspondence, we first extend the linear convergence of Kelley's method on {the sum of a smooth strongly convex function and a} convex piecewise linear function from the positive homogeneous to the general case.
+Building on this result, we propose a novel complexity analysis of MPB-FA {when the objective is the sum of a smooth and a piecewise function} and derive an {$\cO(\epsilon^{-8/9})$} iteration complexity, improving upon the best known $\cO(\epsilon^{-2})$ guarantee on a related variant of PBM.
+It is worth-noting that the best known complexity bound for the classical PBM in the general case is $\cO(\epsilon^{-3})$ {and $\cO(\epsilon^{-2})$ when the proximal parameter is fixed}.
+Our approach also reveals new insights on bundle management {and empirical behavior of the proximal bundle methods}.

 \begin{MSCcodes} 90C25, 90C30, 90C60, 90C46 \end{MSCcodes}